A complaint may be filed by:

 - in case that a group of persons has suffered discrimination, an association or an organization dealing with human rights protection may file a complaint on behalf of a group of persons whose right has been violated and without consent of individuals comprising such group, if violation relates to undetermined number of persons which are linked by some personal characteristic.

 - on behalf of and with consent of the person whose right has been violated, complaints may be filed also by inspection in accordance with the law governing inspection supervision.

 A complaint should be submitted in the written form.
-It may also be submitted by fax or e-mail, by means of a scanned and signed submission, or orally on the record, without paying any taxes or other fees.
+It may also be submitted by e-mail, by means of a scanned and signed submission, or orally on the record, without paying any taxes or other fees.

 A complaint should contain the following data:

 - discrimination victim – who was discriminated against,